State visits to the United States: Blair House

-During state and official visits, the visitor will be invited to use the President's Guest House (also known as Blair House), a 119-room home across the street from the White House.
+During state and official visits, the visitor will be invited to use the President's Guest House, also known as Blair House, a 119-room guesthouse complex across the street from the White House.
 During the residence of a foreign dignitary, the dignitary's official standard is displayed on the building's flagpole.
 In cases of dignitaries who do not have official standards, the respective nation's flag is displayed instead.
 On occasions where two or more foreign visitors of equal rank are visiting Washington, neither are invited to stay at the President's Guest House.
 The policy is in place to avoid the perception of favoritism.

-Some visiting dignitaries with whom the sitting president has a personal relationship have been invited to stay in the guest quarters at the White House, a suite of rooms in the southeast corner of the second floor of that building that includes the Lincoln Bedroom and Queens' Bedroom, plus their adjoining sitting rooms, dressing rooms and bathrooms.
+Some visiting dignitaries with whom the sitting president has a personal relationship have been invited to stay in the guest quarters at the White House, a suite of rooms in the southeast corner of the second floor of the White House that includes the Lincoln Bedroom and Queens' Bedroom, plus their adjoining sitting rooms, dressing rooms and bathrooms.
 These are separated from the president's apartments by a staircase landing.
-During the presidency of Bill Clinton, Queen Sonja and John Major both stayed in the White House guest quarters, instead of the President's Guest House.
+During the presidency of Bill Clinton, Queen Sonja of Norway and British Prime Minister John Major both stayed in the White House guest quarters, instead of the President's Guest House.

 Department of State luncheon

-Official and official working visits, as well as some state visits led by an executive president, generally include a luncheon at Foggy Bottom, which will be jointly hosted by the Vice President of the United States and the United States Secretary of State; the president of the United States does not attend.
+Official and official working visits, as well as some state visits led by an executive president, generally include a luncheon at Foggy Bottom, which will be jointly hosted by the Vice President of the United States and the United States Secretary of State.
+The president of the United States does not attend.
 Luncheons typically follow the White House or Pentagon arrival ceremony and are held in the Benjamin Franklin State Dining Room.
 They are served in three courses.